CAP: Section F Eligible Costs

 In-kind contributions will be subjected to the same financial and audit review procedures as cash costs and must be supported with appropriate documentation.
 The AAC, in its sole and absolute discretion, may reject any in-kind contribution claim with which it is not satisfied.
 A signed in-kind contribution form (AAC template) must be submitted as part of the claims process to track all in-kind contributions.

-Further information about eligible in-kind contributions has been outlined in the Eligible In-Kind Contributions Documentation Chart in the CAP Program Guide.
+Further information about eligible in-kind contributions has been outlined in the Eligible In-Kind Contributions Documentation Chart in the Canadian Agricultural Partnership Program Guide.